-SB: You’ve been working in the environmental field for a long time and worked for several organizations.
+SB: You’ve been working in the environmental field for a long time and worked for several organisations.
 What is your favorite part about working for ForestEthics?
 What makes it unique?

 JA: Two things.
 First, ForestEthics has a unique approach to corporate engagement with our corporate targets.
 My friend and mentor, Aaron Sanger, calls it a “sales”-oriented approach, when what we’re “selling” is environmental responsibility.